 Then, shake out the excess baking soda the following morning.
 If baking soda sounds too messy to you, try dryer sheets instead.
 Cut a dryer sheet in half and then place each piece inside your shoes overnight to remove bad odors.

 Believe it or not, but activated charcoal and cat litter can eliminate unpleasant smells, too.
 Fill a sock with charcoal or cat litter, and put it inside your shoes overnight.

-Now that you know how to clean shoe insoles, you won’t have to put up with smelly shoes ever again!
-Perhaps more importantly, your insoles should now last you longer, which in turn will lengthen the life of your hiking boots too.
+Now that you know how to clean shoe insoles, (we hope) you won’t have to put up with smelly shoes ever again!
+Perhaps your insoles will now last you longer too, which in turn will lengthen the life of your hiking boots too.